AntonBangoura/Devops_Bible/README.md

 <p align="center"><img src="images/devops_exercises.png"/></p>

+As a cloud security engineer, it is mandatory to have a wide understanding of DevOps process and technologies.
+Here a repository that i highly reccomend.

+Cheers!
-:information_source: &nbsp;This repo contains questions and exercises on various technical topics, sometimes related to DevOps and SRE
+:information_source: &nbsp;This repo contains questions and exercises on various technical topics, sometimes related to DevOps and SRE.

 :bar_chart: &nbsp;There are currently **2619** exercises and questions